‘Bounce Arcade’ is Like VR Pinball for Your Fists—And Exactly the Kind of Creativity VR Needs to Thrive

 But Bounce Arcade is taking the overarching concept of pinball and truly and creatively reimagining it for VR.
 Your fists are the paddles and the world around you is the playing field.
 It’s a fresh look at what pinball even means when you’ve got the power to alter the player’s entire reality and allow them to bring their hands into the game world.

-Bounce Arcade is coming to Quest sometime this fall.
-So far pricing and other platforms are unconfirmed.
+Bounce Arcade is coming to Quest on November 21, priced at $20.
+So far other platforms have not been confirmed.

 But this isn’t to say that all VR games are destined to be arcade games.
 To the contrary—what I’m saying is the medium still needs to spend time experimenting and innovating on core VR-native mechanics.